JamesDarby345/Volumetric_Instance_to_Mesh/README.md

 front back average ends up out in space off of the sheet.<br>
 Follows midline more closely on aggresive curves.<br>
 Morphological tunnels are filled during the mesh creation process.<br>
-Leads to closer midlines, but rougher labels, especially around holes.<br>
+Leads to closer midlines, but rougher labels.<br>
 The front back average could leave the instance label, causing obj collisions with low probability.<br>